-About the Cafe
+About The Neighborhood Cafe

 No, it’s not a real Café – it’s just a time to get to know my neighbors over coffee at my kitchen table, the best place for starting new friendships and deepening old ones.